Are accounting students overloaded and under-supported?

 When does group work help rather than hinder learning?

-Group work develops professional skills but can raise workload and equity issues when expectations and accountabilities are vague.
-Free riding and coordination problems increase stress and reduce learning value.
-Scaffold team tasks with defined roles, milestones and mechanisms for addressing uneven contribution, and align marking approaches to the evidence of individual input so group projects enhance learning rather than generate frustration.
+Group work develops professional skills but can raise workload and equity issues when expectations and accountability are vague (see challenges of collaborative learning and its assessment).
+Free‑riding and coordination problems increase stress and reduce learning value.
+Scaffold team tasks with defined roles, milestones, and a clear route for addressing uneven contribution.
+Align marking with evidence of individual input so group projects feel fair and enhance learning rather than generate frustration.

 What course delivery and structural changes would help?

-A one‑size‑fits‑all approach to delivery often misaligns with diverse learning paces.
-Vary teaching methods, promote active participation and keep a single source of truth for timetable changes with a brief weekly “what changed and why” update.
-Better organisation and communications reduce friction and help students maintain engagement across demanding modules.
+A one‑size‑fits‑all delivery model rarely matches diverse learning paces.
+Vary teaching methods, encourage active participation, and keep one source of truth for timetable changes—paired with a brief weekly “what changed and why” update.
+Better organisation and communication reduce friction and help students stay engaged across demanding modules.

 How can assessment methods and grading be fairer?

 Heavy weighting of final examinations can distort overall grades and elevate stress.
-Distribute grades across the term through well‑designed coursework, projects and low‑stakes quizzes.
+Distribute grades across the term using well‑designed coursework, projects, and low‑stakes quizzes.
 Publish annotated exemplars aligned to marking criteria, use checklist‑style rubrics that show “what good looks like”, and set a realistic service standard for feedback turnaround.
-Clear criteria and predictable processes lift sentiment around feedback, assessment methods and marking.
+Clear criteria and predictable processes improve perceptions of feedback, assessment methods, and marking.

 Which student resources sustain engagement?

-Comprehensive resources—structured lecture materials, online tutorials, regular updates and interactive sessions—help students manage workload and stay engaged.
-Maintain staff presence around assessment points and offer accessible Q&A routes so students can resolve issues quickly.
+Comprehensive resources—structured lecture materials, online tutorials, regular updates, and interactive sessions—help students manage workload and stay engaged.
+Maintain visible staff presence around assessment points, and offer accessible Q&A routes so students can resolve issues quickly.
 Use mid‑term “workload check‑ins” to spot overload early and adjust support.

 How can students maintain work–life balance?

-Signpost time‑management strategies, provide time budgets for tasks aligned to timetables, and design schedules that allow for rest.
-Embed stress‑management and study‑skills support, and offer practical planning assistance to cohorts that typically report higher pressure, including full‑time and younger students.
+Signpost time‑management strategies, provide realistic time budgets for tasks aligned to timetables, and design schedules that allow for rest.
+Embed stress‑management and study‑skills support, and offer practical planning assistance to cohorts that typically report higher pressure (including full‑time and younger students).
 A culture that values balanced, efficient study helps students sustain performance across demanding periods.

 What did COVID-19 change about the learning experience?